Giving Nature Tools So It Can Thrive

 The result is a mango tree that will yield a juicier, sweeter, and less fibrous fruit, with a higher percentage of pulp and a smaller seed.
 These trees are supported by a local rootstock that is familiar and compatible with the land, and complemented by a tastier, more saleable variety.

-On our tour, we witnessed many examples of how mixing technological innovation and natural wisdom, local and foreign techniques and species, can create a special, best-of-both-worlds kind of success—much like the farm itself.
+On our tour, we witnessed many examples of how mixing technological innovation and natural wisdom, local and foreign techniques and species, can create a special, best-of-both-worlds kind of success—much like the farm and organic nursery itself.

 Learn more about Simply Natural Farms here.